fioprotocol/fio.chronicle/README.md

 #### Build
 The build script takes one argument, the directory where to find or install the build dependencies including Boost, Clang, and LLVM.
 It is recommended to use a non-system level directory such as '/opt'.
 Note that any future builds, if given the same directory, will reuse those build dependencies.

-To build fio.chronicle, execute the following command;
+To build fio.chronicle, execute the following commands;
 ```shell
 ./scripts/build.sh /opt
 ```